Visualizing Survival and Class Distribution in Titanic Data Analysis

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-Let's start taking a look at our data, doing some data analysis to figure out what's important here.
-First, how many people survived or did it?
-Let's write some quick code to just check that.
-Let's check the survived value counts.
+Let's start by taking a look at our data and performing some analysis to figure out what's important here.
+First, how many people survived, and how many did not?
+Let's write some quick code to check that.
+Let's check the value counts for the 'survived' column.

 Data Analytics Certificate: Live & Hands-on, In NYC or Online, 0% Financing, 1-on-1 Mentoring, Free Retake, Job Prep.
 Named a Top Bootcamp by Forbes, Fortune, & Time Out.
 Noble Desktop.
 Learn More.